 If you've never made it before, Skillet Lasagna boasts all of the flavor and cheesy goodness of regular lasagna without all of the layering and the lengthy baking time.
 Instead, you combine the ingredients in a skillet and quickly cook them using a method that can only be described as Hamburger Helper-esque.

-- First, pour diced tomatoes and tomato sauce into a big measuring cup and add enough water to measure 1 quart.
+- While the ground beef is browning, pour petite diced tomatoes and tomato sauce into a big (1-quart) measuring cup and add enough water to measure 4 cups.
 While you're at it, stir in a little sugar to neutralize some of that tomato acidity (if you like).

 - Reduce to a low simmer and continue to cook until the pasta is tender, stirring every 5 minutes.